• Skip to primary navigation

 This recipe makes two crusts.
 You may need both crusts if you are doing a top crust over your pie.
 Otherwise, you can divide the recipe in half or you can freeze the second crust for another time.

-Add ice to water to chill the water and stir.
-Remove the ice.
-You will add 1 tablespoon of water at a time, and mix the dough between each addition.
-The dough will start to form large clumps, you will also be able to form the dough into a ball without it falling apart.
-Be aware of how much water you are putting in, because you don’t want to add too much that your dough becomes wet, but you don’t want to be too stingy where the dough will be to dry and cracks.
+Be aware of how much water you are putting in, because you don’t want to add too much that your dough becomes wet, but you don’t want to be too stingy where the dough will be too dry and cracks.

 I added 1/4 cup of water for this batch, but you could easily add up to 1/2-3/4 cup depending on how dry or humid your home is.

 Form the dough into a ball, and split in half.
 Use your hands to form a round, 1-inch thick disk.
-Wrap tightly in saran wrap (plastic wrap) and place in the refrigerator for two hours.

 When rolling out your dough, place the rolling pin in the center of the round and gently press outward with even pressure.
-Pick up the dough and rotate it 1/8 of a turn and do another press with the rolling pin going outwards.
-This will allow the dough to spread out into an even circle.

 You will see flakes of butter in the crust, and you want this to give the flakiness texture in your crust.

-Follow the instructions for your pie recipe.
-If you need to blind-bake your crust.
-You can find instructions on how to blind-bake your pie crust.
+If you need to blind-bake your crust, you can find instructions on how to blind-bake your pie crust.

 Print